VictorWesterlund/monkeydo/README.md

 </ol>
 <p>The example above would be the same as running:</p>
 <pre lang="js">
-console.log("I see skies","of blue"); // Right away
+console.log("I see trees of","green"); // Right away
 console.log("red","roses too"); // 300 milliseconds after the first
 console.log("I see them","bloom"); // 160 milliseconds after that one
 console.log("for","me and you"); // and lastly, 1200 after that